STEM Research & Innovation

 in Schools Framework

 At IRIS, we strongly believe that embedding a culture of research and innovation in schools is key to securing the UK’s leadership in science, technology, engineering, and mathematics.
 We want every secondary student to experience research while in school and, therefore, we see it as our mission to create a framework to help schools achieve this.
-That is why, later this year, the Institute for Research in Schools (IRIS), will be launching the national STEM Research and Innovation in Schools Framework (R&I Framework).
+That is why, later this year, IRIS will be launching the national STEM Research and Innovation in Schools Framework (R&I Framework).

 The R&I Framework brings together best practice from the education, research, and charity communities to enable school leaders to develop an effective whole school strategy to support science, technology, engineering and maths within their school.